100% Free Consultation (225) 412-6348

 • How Long Do I Have to Sue for Work-Related Injuries in Louisiana?

-For both workers’ compensation cases and third-party lawsuits, the statute of limitations in Louisiana is one year from the accident.
+For workers’ compensation cases, the statute of limitations in Louisiana is one year from the accident.
+For third-party work injury lawsuits, the statute of limitations is two years from the date of the accident if the accident occurred on or after July 1, 2024.
+If the accident occurred before this date, the statute of limitations is one year.
 In legal terms, that’s hardly any time at all.
 If you’re facing life-changing injuries, you need to begin the filing process as soon as possible, or you may end up waiving your right to recovery forever.
 It’s rare for the court to find exception to the statute of limitation, so call us immediately if you suspect you have a work accident claim in Louisiana.

 • Is Filing a Work Injury Claim the Same as Filing for Workers’ Comp?